Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

     ...
     ````

-    * `add the variables in gitlab-ci` finaly, we have all the path until the real value in gitlab.. let's go to the repository [settings/ci-cd](https://gitlab.intelygenz.com/mettel/automation-engine/-/settings/ci_cd) section and create the new varaibles:
+    * `add the variables in gitlab-ci` finally, we have all the path until the real value in Gitlab.
+Let's go to the repository [settings/ci-cd](https://gitlab.intelygenz.com/mettel/automation-engine/-/settings/ci_cd) section and create the new variables:
     ![IMAGE: gitlab_add_new_var](./img/system_overview/gitlab_add_new_var.png)

-That's all, with this and the proper [commit message](README.md#commit) the pipeline will run and deploy an ephimeral environment.
+That's all, with this and the proper [commit message](README.md#commit) the pipeline will run and deploy an ephemeral environment.